 What age do Australorps stop laying?
 Australorps typically start to decrease their egg production at around 4 years of age, and some may stop laying altogether as they get older.
 Their average life expectancy is approximately 8 years.
 It’s important to note that, like all hens, they will temporarily stop laying during the molting process.

 Although this does not mean that you shouldn’t take proper care of them.
 If you want to know more about how to keep the quality of the eggs your chicken provides high, make sure you check out our previous article on what to feed your chickens to get the best eggs.

 2. Size and Looks

-Honestly, except the fact that there can be issues with color availability of this breed in the US, we at the typesofchicken.com couldn’t find any more serious issue about the Australorps that can get in to this list.
+Honestly, except for the fact that there can be issues with the color availability of this breed in the US, we at typesofchicken.com couldn’t find any more serious issues about the Australorps that can get into this list.

 Some might say that the roosters can be aggressive towards children and problematic with their arrogance we at the typesofchicken.com team agree that these can be attributes of roosters from any breed so this couldn’t be included in the list also.

 If you want fresh eggs daily and a pet friend for your children make sure you get one or more of the Australorp chicken breed for your backyard flock.